Master of Science (M.S.) Major in Physics (Thesis Option)

 PHYS 2135.
 Waves and Heat Laboratory.

-This course introduces students to experimental methods in the study of geometrical and physical optics and of thermodynamics.
+This course introduces experimental methods in the study of thermodynamics, oscillations, waves, physical optics, and geometric optics.
+Topics include calorimetry, ideal gases, heat engines, simple harmonic motion, wave propagation, standing waves, interference, diffraction, and reflection.
+The course emphasizes measurement techniques, data analysis, and interpretation of physical systems through laboratory-based activities.
 This laboratory course is designed to accompany PHYS 2335.
 Corequisite: PHYS 2335 with a grade of "D" or better.

 1 Credit Hour.
 0 Lecture Contact Hours.
 3 Lab Contact Hours.